mamonu/MOJAthenaUDFs/README.md

 - double metaphone should be ready and working now

-- Jaro Winkler from Apache Commons also compiles sucessfully and has a scalar interface , in the way UDFs work in Athena : it needs input of the form "TEXT_FROM_COL1####TEXT_FROM_COL2" where #### is the seperator of the two column strings

-As the documentation [see reference 1] points out
+- Jaro Winkler from Apache Commons also compiles sucessfully and has a scalar interface , in the way UDFs work in Athena : it needs input of the form "TEXT_FROM_COL1####TEXT_FROM_COL2" where #### is the seperator of the two column strings As the documentation [see reference 1] points out:

         Scalar UDFs only – Athena only supports scalar UDFs, which process one row at a time and return a single column value.
         Athena passes a batch of rows, potentially in parallel, to the UDF each time it invokes Lambda